 Conclusion

-A well-planned and executed handover process is essential for ensuring that the project transitions smoothly and that both the receiving team and client are equipped to handle post-delivery challenges.
-At VTI, we understand the importance of a seamless transition, which is why we’ve developed a rigorous handover process to guarantee that our clients continue to benefit from our solutions long after the project is completed.
+Teams must plan and execute the handover carefully to ensure a smooth project transition and to equip both the receiving team and the client to handle post-delivery challenges.
+At VTI, we understand the importance of a seamless transition, which is why we’ve developed a rigorous handover process to guarantee that our clients continue to benefit from our solutions long after completing the project.

 Our handover process includes detailed documentation, structured knowledge transfer sessions, clear roles and responsibilities, thorough testing, and post-handover support.
 This ensures that our customers never face disruptions and can maximize the value of the systems and services we provide.